MonsieurVictoria/dot/README.md

-# It's the stuff I use.
+# It's just the stuff I use for my linux setup.